dlmgary/Blog/Entry_4.md

 That number is based solely on ad impressions.
 As I spoke with different people, the idea of showing videos came up.
 I contacted different companies to try to get estimates but did not have much luck.
 I will continue contacting them.

-Some of the other vital take aways are more related to how the site should work.
+Some of the other vital takeaways are more related to how the site should work.
-- The site should be gamefied.
+- The site should be gamified.
 - Make progress evident to everybody.
 - Users have a short-term attention span
 - It's unlikely that users will share the link month-to-month, or that all members of the organization would share the link.
 - Have milestones, and each milestone should have a reward (e.g., it can be a picture or something new unlocked).

-Anyways.
+> Anyways.
 I think that's all for now.
-Still need to add more material here.
+I still need to add more material here.

 Cheers,